onevcat/Kingfisher/README.md

 ### Future of Kingfisher

 I want to keep Kingfisher lightweight.
-This framework will focus on providing a simple solution for downloading and caching images.
+This framework focuses on providing a simple solution for downloading and caching images.
 This doesn’t mean the framework can’t be improved.
 Kingfisher is far from perfect, so necessary and useful updates will be made to make it better.

 ### Developments and Tests